 Buy or request ENERGY STAR® to save you money!

 Set-top boxes (traditionally located on top of your TV) decode signals from cable, satellite or Internet service providers.
 Most models offer digital video recording (DVR/PVR) and high-definition resolution display.
-Some models simply allow you to watch online content on your TV.
+Thin-client set-top boxes receive content over a home network from another set top-box, but cannot interface directly with your service provider.

 Start your research using the ENERGY STAR Product Finder tool to find and compare certified set-top boxes.
-(NOTE: you will be redirected to the US ENERGY STAR website.
-Make sure to click “Canada” under the “Markets” header when searching.)
+(NOTE: you will be redirected to the US ENERGY STAR website.)

 - Use your consumer power.
 Request an ENERGY STAR certified set-top box from your TV service provider.